bskaar/creatorapp-platform/LIVE_STRIPE_PRODUCTION_SETUP.md

 ## Troubleshooting

+### Cannot Enable Live Mode:
+- If you're stuck in test mode with existing Connect setup
+- You MUST create products in LIVE mode separately
+- Test mode and Live mode are completely separate environments
+- Products created in test mode won't appear in live mode

+### Wrong Keys Being Used:
+- Verify you copied keys while in LIVE mode
+- Keys starting with `pk_test_` or `sk_test_` are TEST keys
+- Keys starting with `pk_live_` or `sk_live_` are LIVE keys
+- Double-check environment variables in Vercel and Supabase

+### Connect vs Platform Confusion:
+- You need your PLATFORM account keys (from API Keys page)
+- NOT keys from a Connected Express account
+- If you see "Express Dashboard" you're in the wrong place
+- Use the main Stripe Dashboard → Developers → API Keys

 ### Trial Not Working:
 - Check product has trial period configured in Stripe
 - Verify price IDs are correct in database